ucsb-cs156/ucsb-cs156.github.io/topics/render/set_environment_variables.md

 Here is how you do it on Render.com.
 Note that in this example, we set up temporary values for the `GOOGLE_CLIENT_ID` and `GOOGLE_CLIENT_SECRET`; these values will not be valid for logging into web apps that use OAuth, but they should at least allow the app to get up and running.
 The values can then later to be adjusted to correct values.

+To run on Render, you need to:
+* set `PORT` to 8080 so that the port 8080 is mapped to the `https` service that is exposed to the outside world via
+* set `PRODUCTION` to `true` so that the the frontend will build and mount, integrated with the Spring Boot backend (instead of running on a separate port) (this is triggered by code in the `pom.xml` file)
+* set whatever other environment variables are needed by the specific application (in this example, those are `ADMIN_EMAILS`, `GOOGLE_CLIENT_ID` and `GOOGLE_CLIENT_SECRET`

 ![cs156-render-environment-vars](https://user-images.githubusercontent.com/1119017/194436920-e8bd0361-7c8c-48ef-91c5-035373029c7c.gif)